 Our current food systems are not meeting the needs of people or the planet.
 Food systems are responsible for 34% of global greenhouse gas emissions, yet the “triple burden” of nutrition is increasing.
 At the same time, rapid urbanization will result in 68% of the world’s population living in urban areas by 2050.
 As cities already consume nearly 80% of all food, urban food systems have a major local and global impact on issues including climate change, youth wellbeing, and economic opportunity.

-Urban Futures supports local partners and innovators, especially young people, in collaborations to build more inclusive, climate-resilient urban food systems while voicing their priorities, influencing decisions, and seizing opportunities in the food sector.
+Young people have become the protagonists of transformation.
+Urban Futures supports local partners and innovators, especially young people, in building more inclusive, climate-resilient urban food systems, voicing their priorities, influencing decisions, and seizing opportunities in the food sector.

 Where